barryclark/jekyll-now/FPV-getting-started-gear.md

 ## FPV Shopping list

-> There are many, many different options when it comes to drones, controllers, and goggles.
+> There are many, many different options when it comes to controllers, and goggles, and drones.

-### More options on Controllers and Goggles

 ## FPV Controller: